 Since its discovery, the QBO was correctly surmised to be a wave-driven circulation [5].
-The characteristic descending eastward and westward shear zones are caused by the dissipation of eastward and westward wave momentum fluxes, respectively.
-The schematic [190] shows a 3-year time series of monthly-mean zonal-mean zonal wind vertical profiles in the tropical stratosphere (filled contours) from the JRA-55 reanalysis [191], and overlays two idealized profiles (thick black lines) corresponding to December 1966 and June 1968 along with two assumed waves with $\pm 25 \text{ ms}^{-1}$ phase speed for each profile (upper axis).
-For an eastward wave propagating upward in eastward wind shear (or westward wave in westward shear), the vertical wavelength and vertical group velocity of the wave both decrease as the wind speed gets closer to the wave phase speed with altitude.
-Various dissipation mechanisms, including radiative damping and wave breaking due to convective or dynamical instability, become more likely in these conditions.
-Dissipation reduces the momentum flux carried by the wave (purple dot size), leading to momentum deposition that drags (red arrows) the mean flow toward the phase speed of the wave, and hence in time, the shear zone descends.
-This two-way interaction between the waves and the mean flow drives the QBO.
-Descent of shear zones also requires that the wave drag forces exceed advection due to upwelling in the tropical branch of the Brewer-Dobson circulation [164, 174] (not shown on the schematic, but see FIG. 2).
+The characteristic descending 992 eastward and westward shear zones are caused by the dissipation of eastward and westward wave momentum fluxes, respectively.
+993 The schematic [193] shows a 3-year time series of monthly-mean zonal-mean zonal wind vertical profiles in the tropical 994 stratosphere (filled contours) from the JRA-55 reanalysis [190], and overlays two idealized profiles (thick black lines) 995 corresponding to December 1966 and June 1968 along with two assumed waves with ± 25 ms-1 zonal phase speed for each 996 profile (upper axis).
+For an eastward wave propagating upward in eastward wind shear (or westward wave in westward shear), 997 the vertical wavelength and vertical group velocity of the wave both decrease as the wind speed approaches the wave phase 998 speed with altitude.
+Dissipation of the wave due to various mechanisms, including radiative damping and wave breaking owing 999 to convective or dynamical instability, increases under these conditions.
+The dissipation reduces the momentum flux carried by 1000 the wave (purple dots), leading to momentum deposition that drags the mean flow (red arrows) toward the phase speed of the 1001 wave.
+Therefore, in time, the shear zone descends.
+This two-way interaction between the waves and the mean flow drives the 1002 QBO.
+Descent of shear zones also requires that the wave drag forces exceed advection by upwelling in the tropical branch of 1003 the Brewer-Dobson circulation [164, 174] (not shown on the schematic, but see FIG. 1b).
+1004

-Despite clear understanding of these fundamentals, details on which waves drive the QBO and the relative importance of different dissipation mechanisms remain murky.
-Contrary to the simple two-wave schematic, the relevant waves range from small-scale (10's of km) / short-period (minutes) gravity waves to global-scale / long-period (days to weeks) Kelvin, Rossby, and mixed-Rossby gravity waves.
-Estimates from high-resolution global models and reanalyses suggest that Kelvin waves contribute roughly half of the QBO eastward forcing with the remainder contributed by gravity waves, and that gravity waves provide the majority of the westward forcing with smaller contributions from Rossby and mixed-Rossby-gravity waves [107, 109, 115, 116, 137, 192].
-Improved global observing systems are needed to verify these results and quantify global wave momentum fluxes, but vertical resolution limits satellite views of the important short vertical wavelength waves < 4 km [111-113, 193].
-New results from long-duration, super-pressure balloons overcome these limitations, shedding new light on the details of wave-driving of the QBO at very short vertical wavelengths [124, 187].
+Despite clear understanding of these fundamentals, details on which waves drive the QBO and the relative importance of 1005 different dissipation mechanisms remain murky.
+Contrary to the simple two-wave schematic, the relevant waves range from 1006 small-scale (10's of km) short-period (minutes) gravity waves to global-scale long-period (days to weeks) Kelvin, Rossby, 1007 and mixed-Rossby gravity waves.
+Estimates from high-resolution global models and reanalyses suggest that Kelvin waves 1008 contribute approximately half of the QBO eastward forcing, with the remainder contributed by gravity waves, and that gravity 1009 waves provide the majority of the westward forcing with smaller contributions from Rossby and mixed-Rossby-gravity waves 1010 [107, 109, 115, 116, 137, 194].
+Improved global observing systems are needed to verify these results and quantify global 1011 wave momentum fluxes, but vertical resolution limits satellite views of the important short vertical wavelength waves (< 4 km) 1012 [111-113, 195].
+New results from long-duration, super-pressure balloons overcome these limitations, shedding new light on the 1013 details of wave driving of the QBO at very short vertical wavelengths [124, 187].
+1014